cometh-hq/rtn-4337/README.md

 ```

 - **enableRecovery**: Enables the recovery module for the safe account by passing the guardian address and the recovery module configuration.
+- **predictDelayModuleAddress**: Predicts the address of the delay module for the given recovery configuration.
 - **getCurrentGuardian**: Returns the current guardian address (if any) for the delay module.
 - **isRecoveryStarted**: Returns true if the recovery process has started.
 - **cancelRecovery**: Cancels the recovery process (if any).